wp-plugins/wp-rss-multi-importer/readme.txt

 If you want to limit the feeds to those in a given category, make sure to first assign the feed to a category, then use this shortcode on your page or post:
 [wp_rss_multi_importer category="#"]
+Assign multiple categories using a comma delimited list:
+[wp_rss_multi_importer category="#,#,#"]

 Use the widget.
 If your theme allows for widgets, you'll find the RSS Multi Importer Widget there.
-Configure your feeds in the administration panel, then choose the category, number of posts, sorting method in the widget admin.
+Configure your feeds in the administration panel, then choose the categories, number of posts, sorting method, optional scrolling, and more in the widget admin.

 == Screenshots ==